Skip to Main Content

 Dr. Maudry Laurent-Rolle received her B.S. from Long Island University, Brooklyn Campus in Biology in 2001.
 She then obtained her MD and PhD from Icahn School of Medicine at Mount Sinai.
 Her dissertation research was funded by an NIH pre-doctoral fellowship, which allowed her to examine the molecular mechanisms by which flaviviruses inhibit host innate immune responses.
 She completed residency training in Internal Medicine at Albert Einstein/Montefiore Medical Center in 2016 then joined the Infectious Diseases Fellowship program here at Yale University.
 Her research focus is on vaccine design and development of antivirals.
 She is originally from the beautiful Caribbean island of Dominica, known for its many rivers, tropical rainforests, and natural hot springs.

-• Assistant Professor of Neurology; Director, Clinical Research, Neuroimmunology; Director, Fellowship Program, Multiple Sclerosis & Other Inflammatory Brain Disease
+• Associate Professor of Neurology; Director, Clinical Research, Neuroimmunology; Director, Fellowship Program, Multiple Sclerosis & Other Inflammatory Brain Disease

-Dr. Longbrake is an assistant professor in the Department of Neurology.
+Dr. Longbrake is an associate professor in the Department of Neurology.
 She graduated summa cum laude from Cedarville University in 1998, then earned combined MD/PhD degrees at the Ohio State University.
 Her dissertation research focused on the neuro-immune response to traumatic spinal cord injuries.
 Dr. Longbrake then completed her neurology residency at Washington University in St. Louis.
 From 2013-2016, Dr. Longbrake was a Sylvia Lawry fellow of the National MS Society.
 During her fellowship, she was involved in numerous MS clinical trials and focused her research on better understanding the effects of modern MS disease modifying drugs.
 Dr. Longbrake is a member of the Alpha Omega Alpha Society and the American Academy of Neurology.
 She joined the Yale faculty in 2016.
+At Yale, she is Director of Clinical Research in the Neuroimmunology division, designing and implementing numerous clinical trials and other human research studies.
+She is also the Program Director for the Neuroimmunology Fellowship at Yale.
+Dr. Longbrake's research focuses on working towards personalizing management strategies for patients with multiple sclerosis (MS) and detecting the disease at the earliest physiologic signs of damage, before clinical symptoms develop.
+MS is a heterogeneous disease which at times causes minimal disability and at other times is neurologically devastating within years, despite appropriate treatment.
+By the time the first symptoms emerge, the disease has already caused permanent neurologic damage.
+No predictive algorithms or biomarkers currently exist to detect pre-clinical disease or to stratify risk and guide treatment decisions at the time of diagnosis.
+Dr. Longbrake's current work focuses on early-stage MS and identifying the earliest immunologic and radiologic changes associated with disease.
+One area of particular interest is the microbiome/metabolome and how it relates to the immune system and MS clinical course.
+Dr. Longbrake has extensive experience in designing/implementing clinical trials, both investigator-initiated and industry-sponsored.

 Dr. McAdow received her MD and PhD in Microbiology from the University of Chicago.
-Her doctoral studies conducted in the laboratory of Dr. Olaf Schneewind investigated the interactions between Staphylococcus aureus virulence factors and the host coagulation cascade during the pathogenesis of bacterial infection.
+Her doctoral studies investigated the interactions between Staphylococcus aureus virulence factors and the host coagulation cascade during the pathogenesis of bacterial infection under the mentorship of Dr. Olaf Schneewind.
 She came to Yale University for her residency in Obstetrics and Gynecology and stayed for fellowship in Maternal Fetal Medicine.
-Dr. McAdow cares for patients with high risk pregnancies.
-She is the recipient of one of the inaugural Yale Physician Scientist Development Awards and a training grant from the Society of Maternal Fetal Medicine and the American Association of Obstetrics and Gynecology Foundation.
-Her research, conducted in the laboratory of Dr. William Sessa in the Department of Pharmacology, investigates the molecular mechanisms of endothelial dysfunction in preeclampsia, a common complication of pregnancy that jeopardizes the health of the mother and fetus.
+Dr. McAdow cares for patients pregnancy complications.
+She is the recipient of one of the inaugural Yale Physician Scientist Development Awards and a training grant from the Foundation for the Society for Maternal Fetal Medicine and the American Association of Obstetrics and Gynecology Foundation.
+Her research, conducted under the mentorship of Dr. Anne Eichmann in the Yale Cardiovascular Research Center, investigates the molecular mechanisms of endothelial dysfunction in preeclampsia, a common complication of pregnancy that jeopardizes the health of the mother and fetus.
+Her other research interests include the biology of labor induction and fetal growth restriction.

 • Assistant Professor, Pediatrics (General Pediatrics); Affiliated Faculty, Yale Institute for Global Health

 Julia Rosenberg is a graduate of Cornell University, Weill Cornell Medical College, Yale Pediatric Residency, and the Yale National Clinician Scholars Program.
-She is in the Pediatric Scholar Program and a YCCI Scholar whose work focuses on access to mental and behavioral health care for immigrant and refugee children and families and addressing disparities in access to care.
+She is the Associate Director of the Yale Pediatric Immigrant and Refugee Clinic, and her work focuses on access to mental and behavioral health care for immigrant and refugee children and families and addressing disparities in access to care.

 • Assistant Professor